azu-lab/ros-lite/README.md

    ```
    These messages mean that "talker" node in cluster-1 publishes "hello world" to /chatter topic.

-   Meanwhile, following messages will be printed on cluster-2 terminal.
+   Meanwhile, following messages will be printed from cluster-2 node.
    ```
    I heard: [hello world]
    I heard: [hello world] in listener2